Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 # Define control method for 4-fold CV
 control <- trainControl(method = "cv", number = 4)

-# Train the model with linear regression
-# Replace y with your target variable, and . indicates all other variables as predictors
 model_kfold_2021 <- train(NO2 ~ retail_and_recreation_percent_change_from_baseline+parks_percent_change_from_baseline+transit_stations_percent_change_from_baseline+workplaces_percent_change_from_baseline, data = data_2021, method = "lm", trControl = control)

 # Print the results, including RMSE